Privacy Policy

 The public sources from which RIME obtain personal data include:

-a) Public registers
+1. Public registers

-b) Public sector information and regulatory bodies
+2. Public sector information and regulatory bodies

-c) National and international sanction lists
+3. National and international sanction lists

-d) Company websites
+4. Company websites

-e) Foreign equivalents of the sources mentioned under a) to d)
+5. Foreign equivalents of the sources mentioned under a) to d)

 The non-public sources from which RIME can obtain personal data include:

-d) Data suppliers
+4. Data suppliers

 1.3 Who is the controller when processing data?